Mark-MDO47/FPGA_RBG_2_RBGW/README.md

 For both WS2812b (RGB) and SK6812 (RGBW), we send a stream of LED instructions that is as long as the LED string we are controlling.
 To signal to the LEDs that we are starting a new stream of LED instructions, we insert a LOW serial value for a long time (the stream-reset time).

-The stream-reset time on the WS2812b is "above 50" microseconds while the stream-reset time on the SK6812 is 80 microseconds, so for each stream-reset from RGB to RGBW I lose about 30 microseconds.
+The stream-reset time on the WS2812b is "above 50" microseconds while the stream-reset time on the SK6812 is 80 microseconds.
+Of course it takes 50 microseconds to detect stream_reset on the input, so for each stream-reset from RGB to RGBW I can lose up to the full 80 microseconds.
 I call this the stream-reset gap.
+Or maybe the stream_reset Bermuda triangle.

 ## ... and FastLED.delay() continues sending while delaying